Advice on treating head lice.

 Only the presence of a live adult louse can prove you have head lice.
 Dried husks of eggs or skin moults of nymphs can only prove you have had contact or been in the same place as another person who has head lice.
 So no live lice means no infection.

 Firstly NO treatment works 100% on just one application, most will need to be repeated.
 There is resistance to all the chemical treatments, and this will vary with country and area within countries.
 So my advice is if you want to go down the chemical road buy two different types and use one one week and another the week after.
-The electric lice combs tend to clog up and stop working.
-For more details see below left.
+The electric lice combs tend to clog up and stop working, so I have heard.
+For more details see below.

 A recent study by the London School for Hygiene and Tropical Medicine found that the old-fashioned hand combing method worked better than all the others, but it must be repeated.
 To make the combing easier you can apply conditioner or even olive oil, then rinse it out.
 You'll end up with lice-free, well-conditioned, glossy hair.
 Do this every 5 - 7 days until you can find no lice, then you are lice free.
 If outbreaks are common then it might be a good idea to do this regularly as a check.